ontio/ontology/docs/specifications/ontrpcapi.md

 ### 2. getblock

-Get the block information by given hash.
+Get the block information by block hash or height.

 #### Parameter instruction